liftoff-app/liftoff/CONTRIBUTING.md

 ### Things to keep in mind

-- Be aware that Lemmynade supports arbitrary Lemmy instances, don't hardcode instance urls
+- Be aware that Liftoff supports arbitrary Lemmy instances, don't hardcode instance urls
 - Remember that a user is not obligated to be logged in, contributed widgets should handle this case

 ### Lemmy API